Aviv-public/Aviv-Web-Technical-Test/front/README.md

 **Product functionalities:**

-- I can see a list of available listings on the main page of the application
+- I can see a list of available listings on the main page of the application.
+The unitary element
 - I can go to the detail of the history of a specific listing by clicking onto an element of the list
 - I can go directly to a specific list page through the URL `/:listingId`
 - I can check a listing, it updates the listings counter (it isn't expected to be persistent)